phunware/maas-alerts-ios-sdk/README.md

 Documentation
 ------------

-MaaSAlerts documentation is included in the Documents folder in the repository as both HTML and as a .docset.
+MaaS Alerts documentation is included in the Documents folder in the repository as both HTML and as a .docset.
 You can also find the latest documentation here: http://phunware.github.io/maas-alerts-ios-sdk/

 Here are some resources to help you configure your app for Apple Push Notifications:
 - [Apple Documentation](https://developer.apple.com/library/ios/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html)